Davinder Singh is a Polymath. He loves reading, learning and writing technical cookbooks about new technologies.

 5. Input 1 to select raspberry pi for, “What hardware are you using?”.

 6. Now it will ask for which image you want to install.
-Input 2 followed by path to zip file that you just build from console (containing your custom build).
+Input 2 followed by the path to zip the file that you just built from the console (containing your custom build).

 7. Setup should start.

 Now is the time to test the installation.
 To test the installation we will write a simple program in Android studio to blink LED connected to one of the port of Raspberry Pi.

 - Disconnect raspberry pi from your PC.

 - Connect the short leg of the LED (the negative leg, called the cathode) to the GND (Pin 20).

 - Connect the long leg of the LED (the positive leg, called the anode) to the GPIO pin (Pin 18).